Ansu-John/Natural-Language-Processing/README.md

 ### OBJECTIVE
 Natural Language Processing or NLP is a field of Artificial Intelligence that gives the machines the ability to read, understand and derive meaning from human languages.
+This PoC was done to explore the different NLP options using Python.

 ### DATASET USED
 Dataset is taken from UCI Repository [SMS Spam Detection](https://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection)